transcom/mymove/docs/adr/0010-isolate-test-access-to-database.md

   but this is not supported by Pop or sqlx and pursuing this route would require us to write and maintain additional non-trivial code in the project.

 * `go test` executes tests from a single package serially unless there are tests that are explicitly marked as able to run in parallel using [`t.Parallel()`](https://golang.org/pkg/testing/#T.Parallel).
-We do, however, have multiple packages with tests that use the database (currently `models` and `handlers`), so we will additionally need to pass `-p 1` to `go test` so that packages as well as individual tests are executed serially.
+We do, however, have multiple packages with tests that use the database (currently `models` and `handlers`), so we will additionally need to pass `-test.parallel 1` to `go test` so that packages as well as individual tests are executed serially.
 Otherwise, multiple tests using the database will encounter collisions.

   Executing each package's tests serially will increase the time required for a project-wide test run, but at this time this is a reasonable tradeoff as the suite duration time is currently acceptable.
 If